avasdao/nexajs/web/src/pages/pkg/wallet.md

 ### Wallet Package

-NexaJS offers a comprehensive Wallet package that you can add to any of your new/existing applications.
+NEXA.js offers a comprehensive Wallet package that you can add to any of your new/existing applications.
 For you convenience, default data providers are pre-installed.

 ```js
 import { Wallet } from '@nexajs/wallet'